 Knowing what to do can be tough so PS16 have lots of information and advice available on www.ps16.co.uk to help you get started.
 There are lots of videos and support pages for students and parents.
 Students can find career ideas, and find out what their post-16 options are.

 Each student has a username and password.
 DO NOT self-register - it is vital that students use the account that has been set up by Thomas Estley to enable us to support you in the process.
 If you have lost/forgotten your login username or password, please email Miss Colquhoun (Careers Lead) on email@example.com who will be able to reset this for you.

-UCAS Mentors – Each Year 11 student will be allocated a UCAS Mentor, normally their tutor, who will support and offer guidance to enable them to complete UCAS Progress effectively.
+PS16 Mentors – Each Year 11 student will be allocated a PS16 Mentor, normally their tutor, who will support and offer guidance to enable them to complete PS16 effectively.
 They will also write a reference.